-The long-term behaviour of the amplitude of the diurnal anisotropy can be explained in terms of the occurrence of HAE events.
+The long-term behaviour of the amplitude of the diurnal anisotropy can be explained in terms of the occurrence of LAE events.

-The occurrence of HAE is dominant during sunspot maximum as well as sunspot minimum.
+The occurrence of LAE is dominant during solar activity minimum years.

 The amplitude of the diurnal anisotropy is correlated with the solar cycle but the direction of the anisotropy is not correlated with the solar cycle and shows a systematic shift to earlier hours.